Free Shipping & Hassle Free Returns. See our Spring Sale!

 No. Many of our customers live in cold and snowy sections of the country and rain chains are very attractive when covered in ice or snow.
 During the day ice may melt and overnight refreeze creating beautiful ice formations.
 Be aware that you may need to account for the extra weight on the chain if the water on the chain freezes.
 We recommend using the installation kit for longer lengths instead of the standard V-hook, as it provides a more secure connection to the gutter.
 You can also simply knock off any excess ice formation to reduce the weight.

 We have rarely heard of any issues with wind.
 Due to the open design only a very strong wind will cause some swaying but it will be minimal and should not affect the function of the rain chain.
 Many of our customers place decorative pebbles or river rocks in their rain chain basins to help secure their rain chains.
-We also carry the Rain Chain Garden Stake.
+We also carry the Rain Chain Anchor Stake.

 Rain chains are easy to install and usually take very little time.
+Click here for instructions.

-There are some factors to consider when deciding the best location for your new home ornament; first, consider the effect of splashing.
+There are some factors to consider when deciding the best location for your new rain chain; first, consider the effect of splashing.
 If hung too close to a walkway or porch, those passing by might find themselves getting a bit wet during a heavy rain.
 In general, the ones made of just the copper loops linked together tend to be the "splashiest" - for a location with foot traffic nearby, chain downspouts that use cups might be more appropriate.
 They can handle the flow of water more easily as it is funneled from the top to the bottom.
 Second, it is nice to have a spot where it can be easily seen.
 If you have a window near where your gutter drains, that would be an ideal spot.
 This would allow you to see and hear the rain running through up close without getting wet.
 You might even be able to open the window a bit and enjoy the sound of the water as it cascades down the chain.